gaurvism/Words/Learning.md

 Happy Learning =)

 # Faux pas
-- Meaning: an embarrassing or tactless act or remark in a social situation.
+- **Meaning**: an embarrassing or tactless act or remark in a social situation.
-- Example: I made some remark about his wife's family, and then realized I'd made a serious fauxpas.
+- **Example**: I made some remark about his wife's family, and then realized I'd made a serious fauxpas.

 # Neoteric
-- Meaning: Modern, New, Recent
+- **Meaning**: Modern, New, Recent
-- Example:It is is all too neoteric and light for my humour.
+- **Example**: It is is all too neoteric and light for my humour.